su8/0verau/README.md

 To search for specific song, quickly **press** `/` and type a couple charaters of the requested music file.
 Note that **NOT** to type the charaters that control (keybindings) the music player.

 When you search for a song name and find it, make sure to erase the input with your backspace (above than Enter key), after that press the **search** key once again to bring you to the menu with the song files.

-The lyrics are harcoded to `song.lrc`, and I'm working on fetching from internet lyrics and saving them in a file, so the next time you play the same song to use this lyrics file.

-If you can, please fetch the lyrics yourself and overwrite the `song.lrc` manually or with a script, sorry for the additional work that I'm requesting from you.
-Have a look at https://github.com/guxsousa/cmus-lyrics https://github.com/hakerdefo/cmus-lyrics for the parsing from scripts.

-If you have some lyrics api to fetch from, you can adjust the `lyrics_fetcher.cpp` according to your needs.

-### semi-working

-I've got the lyrics downloaded into `song2.lrc` with the `main2.cpp` file, still in-work process.
-Edit `Makefile` and in `LDFLAGS` append at the end `-lcurl` and